glondu/belenios/doc/instructions-en.md

 In order to check that his ballot is indeed taken into account, the voter must check that his `smart ballot tracker` is present in the ballot box by visiting the link `See accepted ballots` on the main page of the election.
+For even more security, the voter can perform this check with another device, possibly from a different location.
 The voter must also vehemently protest if he receives a confirmation email that contains a `smart ballot tracker` that is different from the one that was printed on the screen during the voting phase.
 Somebody probably managed to add a ballot in his name.
 This can